solidposter/phantom/README.md

 Client in ramp-up mode:

-In ramp-up mode the client will add a thread every <number> seconds until packet loss is detected.
+In ramp-up mode the client will add a thread at the interval specified until packet loss is detected.
 The option -r overrides the -n and -c options.

 phantom -k 1969 -r 5 192.0.2.1:2929 (key 1969, ramp-up 5s, server 192.0.2.1:2929)